 Of all the engineering advances in the 1800s, the Brooklyn Bridge stands out as perhaps the most famous and most remarkable.
 It took more than a decade to build, cost the life of its designer, and was constantly criticized by skeptics who predicted the entire structure was going to collapse into New York's East River.

 When it opened on May 24, 1883 the world took notice and the entire United States celebrated.

-The the bridge, with its majestic stone towers and graceful steel cables, isn't just a beautiful New York City landmark.
+The great bridge, with its majestic stone towers and graceful steel cables, isn't just a beautiful New York City landmark.
 It's also a very dependable route for many thousands of daily commuters.